 Improvements after six weeks

 After six weeks, the improvements were very obvious.
-The most noticeable improvement came with Math.
-We were struggling trying to do his math at grade level (3rd grade), but then around six weeks into Edublox, he could do his math at grade level (with the exception of telling time on a face clock and counting money).
-He also still, at this point, had trouble adding and subtracting on the same page.
+The most noticeable improvement came with math.
+We were struggling to do his math at grade level (3rd grade), but around six weeks into Edublox, he could do it at grade level (except for telling time on a face clock and counting money).
+He also still had trouble adding and subtracting on the same page.

 His reading speed had also improved, and he wasn’t getting stuck on nearly as many words.
-His free writing had always been totally unreadable, but now at least, I could read his writing, even though it had many spelling errors.
+His free writing had always been totally unreadable, but now, at least, I could read his writing, even though it had many spelling errors.
 The neatness of his writing had improved.
-His attention span and length of time it took to do assignments improved too.
+His attention span and the length of time it took to complete assignments improved, too.

 More improvements

 As we did Edublox, improvements continued.
-A major one I remember is that Sean had a problem with mixing up similar words (for e.g., head, hand, had, there, three).
-At around six months of doing Edublox, Sean’s mixing up of these words reduced greatly.
-Also, at this point, I noticed that when new Math concepts came along, it was much easier for him to understand them.
-What used to take a week or two to explain (if ever getting through at all) now only took one day.
+A major one I remember is that Sean had trouble mixing up similar words (e.g., head, hand, had, there, three).
+At around six months of doing Edublox, Sean’s mixing up of these words had reduced greatly.
+Also, at this point, I noticed that when new math concepts came along, it was much easier for him to understand them.
+What used to take a week or two to explain (if ever) now only took one day.

 Edublox also helped me realize a major weakness Sean had in his long-term memory.
-He had a great long-term memory when it came to remembering people, places, events, etc. But when it came to remembering things in order, such as words for spelling, he basically had very little long-term memory.
+He had a great long-term memory for people, places, events, etc. But when it came to remembering things in order, such as words for spelling, he basically had very little long-term memory.
 So I was given an exercise to work on him for that.

 Nine months later